Open-EO/openeo-python-client/docs/cookbook/job_manager.rst

 Running in a Background Thread
 ==============================

+By default, :py:meth:`~openeo.extra.job_management.MultiBackendJobManager.run_jobs` blocks the main thread until all jobs are finished, failed, or canceled.
-Instead of blocking the main thread with :py:meth:`~openeo.extra.job_management.MultiBackendJobManager.run_jobs`, you can run the job management loop in a background thread:
+To keep your main program responsive (e.g., in a Jupyter notebook or GUI), run the job manager loop in a background thread so you can still monitor or interact with for instance the dataframe.
 .. code-block:: python

     manager.start_job_thread(start_job=start_job, job_db=job_db)

     # ... do other work in the main thread ...
+    # For example, you can monitor job_db, update a UI, or submit new jobs.

     # When done, stop the background thread
     manager.stop_job_thread()

-This is useful in interactive environments such as Jupyter notebooks, where you want to keep the main thread responsive.
+While the background thread is running, you can inspect the job database (e.g., with pandas or geopandas) to monitor progress, or perform other tasks in your main program.
+This is especially useful in interactive environments where you want to avoid blocking the UI or kernel.

+**Caveats:**

+- The background thread will keep running until all jobs are finished, failed, or canceled, or until you call ``stop_job_thread()``.
+- Logging output from the background thread will still appear in the console.

 .. versionadded:: 0.32.0